Pollution Incident Response Management Plan

 Notification protocols for members of the community

-For a localised spill we will consult with the incident controller from emergency services (NSW Police Force or Fire and Rescue NSW) about what community notification, if any, should be undertaken.
+For a localised pollution event we will consult with the incident controller from emergency services (NSW Police Force or Fire and Rescue NSW) about what community notification, if any, should be undertaken.

 If deemed necessary, we will notify the residents in the immediately affected vicinity of the pollution incident.

-If deemed necessary, we will notify the wider community through relevant local councils or by other means appropriate to the circumstances and as determined by our Corporate Affairs team.
+If deemed necessary, we will also notify the wider community through relevant local councils or by other means appropriate to the circumstances and as determined by our Corporate Affairs team.